SPehsar/ExpenseTracker/README.md

 To run application concurrently from the VS Code console, make sure you are in the root folder of project, Then run “npm run dev” command.

+How I Created the Structure
+In VS Code, from command console:

+Back end:
+Create all the needed back-end folders and files
+Go to console and type: npm init -y
+(it creates package.json)

+Then install all dependencies for back end using npm i

+Make sure to create .env and .gitignore files.
+Include /node_modules in .gitignore file to prevent uploading those large files/folders to github.

+Front end:
+npm  create-react-app  client
+cd client
+Then install all dependencies for front end using npm i Create all the needed folders and files and make sure you have .gitignore file.
+Include .env and /node_modules in .gitignore file to prevent password uploaded to github.

+You may go ahead and clean up some folders and files in front end part.
+They are created by default and if you don’t use them remove them

+Final Note
 The code was created based on the knowledge acquired during cohort class, special the full stack MERN app that we worked on.
 In addition, shout-out to al youtubers and other coders that provide very detailed educational instructions.
 You all rock with no exception.
 Besides that, If you like the code, please give me a star.

 I, definitely, suggest that you explore “antd” (see below for more information).
 They are resourceful in all aspects.